JBrinco/Pomodoro/README.md

 # Setup

 You need to create a ~/.config/pomodoro directory.
 Move notification.ogg there.
-For convenience, remove the .sh from the script and add it to your PATH.
+For convenience, you should add the script to your PATH.

+The script asumes you use dunst for notifications (you probably don't).
+Simply remove the `&& dunstctl close-all` from the script (in 2 places).
+All this does is automatically clear the previous notification when you start a new pomodoro or break.

 # How to use

-In the directory where the script is, type `./pomodoro.sh -h` to get all the possible options.
+In the directory where the script is, type `./pomodoro -h` to get all the possible options.
 Or if you added it to your PATH, just do `pomodoro -h`.

 # To add